- Infographics for Loadshedding

 80% of our coal-fired power stations have reached or are past their mid-life cycle.
 To understand how planned maintenance can impact on our capacity to supply, think of a power plant as a motor vehicle like a car or a truck...
 It’s used every day, but once a year, or after having done a certain amount of mileage, it has to be taken for a service that includes things like checking that all the moving parts are still in good condition; applying lubricants between moving parts; replacing broken parts, or parts at risk of breaking soon … Like maintaining your car, maintenance on a power station cannot be compromised.
 If we do, this could have serious consequences which could place the entire grid at risk.

 But power plants cannot be taken to the mechanic.
 Our engineers must go to the power plants and, due to the sheer size and number of the parts; it takes quite a long time for the full maintenance to be completed.
-As mentioned in the opening animation, this means we have many units offline during the year, with a greater percentage in summer and as a result have less generating capacity, and cannot supply as much as we do during winter.
-The result is that demand outstrips the available supply a lot quicker during summer placing us at risk of load shedding every hour of a summer’s day, where in winter it is basically only during the peak demand period in the evening.
+This means we have many units offline during the year, with a greater percentage in summer and as a result have less generating capacity, and cannot supply as much as we do during winter.
+The result is that demand outstrips the available supply a lot quicker during summer, placing us at risk of load shedding every hour of a summer’s day, where in winter it is basically only during the peak demand period in the evening.

 Let’s make the call to make a difference.